 African Taxidermy Mounts for Sale - Kudu

 A very attractive looking Kudu taxidermy pedestal mount.
 This African Kudu is mounted nicely on a triangular wood base with the animals hide on all 4 sides of the base, in recessed panels.
 The animal itself is positioned alert and upright with a slight head turn to the left.
-The horns are somewhat symmetrical and measure in at 37", and are removable for ease of shipping and or moving, Coloring throughout is very nice with a pronounced chevron across the eye area, and a very nice front mane in beautiful coloring.
+The horns are somewhat symmetrical and measure in at 37".
+Coloring throughout is very nice with a pronounced chevron across the eye area, and a very nice front mane in beautiful coloring.
 This Kudu receives our "Nice" taxidermy quality rating and would make a fine addition to the trophy room, business lobby, or African safari theme decor.